 Take some precautions before applying to overseas medical schools.
 Find out if the school you're considering is licensed.
 Some are treated the same as U.S. schools, while others aren't recognized by residency programs and licensing boards in the United States.
 This ultimately determines whether or not you'll get to practice medicine.

 Get familiar with the Educational Commission for Foreign Medical Graduates, or ECFMG, the organization charged with ensuring that physicians who have graduated from foreign medical schools are qualified to pursue a medical license in the United States [source: ECFMG].
 You must be certified by the ECFMG before you can even apply to take the United States Medical Licensing Exam (USMLE).
-This certification also permits you to enter a residency program that's accredited by the American College of Graduate Medical Education (ACGME), which we'll learn about shortly.
+This certification also permits you to enter a residency program that's accredited by the Accreditation Council for Graduate Medical Education (ACGME), which we'll learn about shortly.

 To be eligible to apply for ECFMG certification, your school must be listed in the International Medical Education Directory (IMED) [source: ECFMG].
 What's more, your graduation year must also be listed in the IMED database.
 If you graduate in a year that your medical school wasn't accredited by IMED, you can't apply for ECFMG certification.
 Essentially, this means you're barred from practicing medicine in the United States based on the diploma you hold from an unaccredited medical school.